FreeCAD/FreeCAD-documentation/wiki/Path_Array.md

 ## Limitations

-This feature only works on actual path operations, not on derivative paths produced by Path Dressups.
+In FreeCAD versions prior to FreeCAD 0.19.4, this feature only works on actual path operations, not on derivative paths produced by Path Dressups.
 In that case the Array icon is disabled.
+Issue was fixed in FreeCAD 0.20.

 ## Scripting